Xavier308/AirBnB-clone/README.md

 ## This app create user and manage their data, also it manage: places, cities, countries, ammenities and reviews.

-App inplemented by Xavier J Cruz using documetantion provide by Holberton School
+App implemented by Xavier J Cruz using documetantion provide by Holberton School

 ## Dependencies & enviroment